 There are several goods and services that are considered exempt from sales tax in the State of Maine.
 These include:

-Because of the recent changes made to the Maine sales tax code and the classification of different item types and how tax is collected on their sale, it is recommended you reference the Maine Revenue Services website and review Code 1752 to determine what products you sell are exempt, subject to the standard 5.5% sales tax rate and subject to the 7% prepared foods tax rate.
+Because of the recent changes made to the Maine sales tax code and the classification of different item types and how tax is collected on their sale, it is recommended you reference the Maine Revenue Services website and review Code 1752 to determine what products you sell are exempt, subject to the standard 5.5% sales tax rate and subject to the 8% prepared foods, lodging, and liquor tax rate.

-If you sell tangible personal property and have nexus in the State of Maine, you must register for a sales tax license in the state.
+If you sell tangible personal property and have nexus in the State of Maine, you must register for a sales tax license in the state to ensure sales tax compliance.
 To do so, you’ll need all your personal and business identification information, business entity type and tax ID number, and a detailed description of the goods your company sells.

 You can register for sales tax collection on the Maine Revenue Services website using their online services portal.
 Registration for Sales & Use Tax, Use Tax, Income Tax withholding, and Service Provider tax are all handled through the same page and the process takes about 45 minutes to complete, so be sure to have all your information ready and time set aside to complete the application.